eaglerock1337/marks.dev/site/storytime.md

 Since this is the same low-latency platform I've mentioned above, every single millisecond counted towards us meeting our [SLAs](https://en.wikipedia.org/wiki/Service-level_agreement).
 One day, we started seeing some slowdowns and trades.
 The issue wasn't happening often and wasn't affecting SLAs yet, but we wanted to get a grasp on the issue before it worsened.
 The issue was tracked to a particular type of server whose name was yet another three letter acronym.
 Since I don't want to use real names or acronyms, I'll take inspiration from [The Daily WTF](https://thedailywtf.com/) (which likes to use [Office Space](https://en.wikipedia.org/wiki/Office_Space) references in its stories) and refer to it a [TPS](https://en.wikipedia.org/wiki/TPS_report) server instead.

 In order to try to track down patterns of slowness, one of the regional managers requested my team to provide hourly overnight reports via email on any instances of connectivity between TPS servers taking over 100 milliseconds.
-This involved logging in to each one of the TPS servers in the active region and searching logs for anything that took over 100ms.
+This involved logging in to each one of the TPS servers in the active region and searching logs for anything with latency in triple digits.
 Keep in mind this was 2011, so despite being a megacorp, standard practice was writing down procedures in Word documents and leveraging NOC engineers to do manual work.
 There were dozens of these servers worldwide, too, so logging into dozens of servers and parsing dozens of logs was pretty much imcompatible with sanity.

 After the first night of doing this for 12 hours on the top of every hour, the night shift wasn't too happy about this because it took the majority of the shift to log on to servers and parse logs for any signs of three-digit latency.
 That day, my team's manager sent out an email with a one-liner command that could be copy-pasted to speed up the process: